pink-junkjard/hyperfiddle/README.md

 # Overview

 Hyperfiddle abstracts over client/server data sync.
-Userland code does not know the difference between client or server, the application runs simultaneously in both places.
+Userland code does not know the difference between client or server, the application is coded in CLJC and runs simultaneously in both places.

 Abstracting out the network brings a lot of interesting opportunities.
 Unlike REST/GraphQL/whatever, Hyperfiddle's data sync *composes*.
 Userland is simple Clojure functions and Clojure data; all network I/O is managed.